mathieuaubry/seeing3Dchairs/README.md

    >> compile;
    ```

 2. demoGetAllDEs.m is a script that compute the discriminative elements from a set of rendered views.
 It must be run before doing detection.
+Alternatively, you can download our pre-computed [discriminative elements](http://www.di.ens.fr/willow/research/seeing3Dchairs/data/DEs.tar)

 3. demoDetection.m is a script that uses the discriminative elements to detect chairs in a test image.
 It generates an HTML file visualizing the results after non-maximum suppression.